 \section{Introduction}

-Novel view synthesis from a set of captured images has a wide range of application which include AR/VR and immersive 3D photography.
-Conventionally, structure-from-motion \cite{sfm} and image based rendering \cite{ibr} have been employed for this task.
+The synthesis of novel views from a set of captured images has a wide range of application, including AR/VR and immersive 3D photography.
+Conventionally, structure-from-motion \cite{sfm} and image-based rendering \cite{ibr} have been employed for this task.
 In recent years, neural networks-based rendering methods have been rapidly developed, and the neural radiance field (NeRF) \cite{nerf} is a promising method for synthesizing photorealistic views.
-However, the NeRF requires tens to hundreds of images with known relative positions and the same shooting conditions to be given as input, and such imaging is a large and time-consuming process.
-Accordingly, various efforts have been made to reduce the number of input images \cite{pixel-nerf,ibr-net,grf2021,diet-nerf} or ease the shooting conditions \cite{nerf-w,nerf--,2021barf,sc-nerf}.
+However, NeRF requires tens to hundreds of images with known relative positions and the same shooting conditions to be given as the input, and it is a large and time-consuming process.
+Accordingly, various efforts have been made to reduce the number of input images \cite{pixel-nerf,ibr-net,grf2021,diet-nerf,sparse_fusion} or ease the shooting conditions \cite{nerf-w,nerf--,2021barf,sc-nerf}.

-With this background, we attempt to learn a 3D scene model from a single 360-degree image.
-Recently, 360-degree cameras, which can capture the entire field of view in a single shot, have become more easily accessible, and significant amounts of 360-degree image data are also available through social media and public datasets.
-Learning NeRF from a single 360-degree image is advantageous, in that we do not need to align the shooting conditions between images, nor do we need to know the relative positions between images, because we use only one image that contains a wealth of omnidirectional information.
-OmniNeRF \cite{omninerf} is a prior study of this approach, however, it relies only on the neighborhood interpolation capability of the multi-layer perceptron to complete the missing regions cased by occlusion and zooming.
+With this background, we attempted to learn a 3D scene model from a single 360-degree image taken in all directions.
+Learning NeRF from a single 360-degree image is advantageous; that is, we do not need to align the shooting conditions between images or know the relative positions between images.
+This is because we use only one image that contains massive omnidirectional information.
+OmniNeRF \cite{omninerf} is a prior study of this approach; however, it relies only on the neighborhood interpolation ability of the multi-layer perceptron to complete the missing regions caused by occlusion and zooming.
 This leads to artifacts, and the image quality is significantly reduced when moving away from the camera position of the input image.